kpheine/musiswap/README.md

 ## Development

-Just download this repo and start with
+Just fork this repo and start with

 ```sh
 npm run start